clojurebridge-berlin/clojurebridge-berlin.github.io/docs/coaches_training.deck.md

 ### Expected Behavior

- - Participate in an authentic and active way.
-In doing so, you contribute to the health and longevity of this community.
+ - Participate authentically and actively
- - Exercise consideration and respect in your speech and actions.
+ - Be considerate and respectful
- -Attempt collaboration before conflict.
+ - Attempt collaboration before conflict
- - Refrain from demeaning, discriminatory, or harassing behavior and speech.
+ - Refrain from demeaning, discriminatory, or harassing behavior/speech
- - Be mindful of your surroundings and of your fellow participants.
+ - Be mindful of your surroundings and fellow participants
-  - Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.
+ - Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct (even if it seems inconsequential)

 # Why ClojureBridge?